 Ideally, every new board member should go through a formal orientation process that begins the moment they join.
 Unfortunately, the typical nonprofit board of directors—just like the nonprofit it serves—faces resource constraints that may make onboarding a luxury.

-Here are three steps you can take to become an engaged, contributing board member by your first meeting.
+But don’t worry.
+Follow these three steps to become a contributing board member by your first meeting.
 Already had your first meeting?
-These steps can just as easily be applied.
-After all, it’s important that all new board members take an active role in their orientation, no matter how thorough (or abbreviated) the process is
+These steps still apply.
+After all, it’s important that every new board member brings an active approach during orientation, no matter how thorough (or abbreviated) the process is.